Bridewell Palace: Bridewell Prison and Orphanage

+Bridewell Royal Hospital School

 Eventually, the prison became a school confusingly and variously known as Bridewell (Royal Hospital/School/Royal Hospital School).
 The prison element closed in 1855 and the buildings were demolished in 1863–1864.
 Nevertheless, some prison activities continued on the site: in the 1871 census, the Beadle and Turnkey, Joseph Ashley, had charge of two prisoners; and in 1881 Mr Ashley was still there as Collector and Beadle, but no prisoners are named.

 The school moved in 1867 to a much larger site in Surrey and changed its name to King Edward's School, Witley which accordingly celebrated its 450th year in 2003.

 Part of the vacated site was used for the erection of De Keyser's Royal Hotel in 1874, which was requisitioned for military purposes in 1915 and became the subject of a leading case on the use of the royal prerogative decided by the House of Lords in 1920.
 By 1921 Lever Brothers had acquired the hotel building for use as the head office of the company's business.